-Join us from 5pm on the evening of 9 October as we work with the International Panel on Social Progress to explore social change, and to celebrate the launch of their three-volume report, Rethinking Society for the 21st Century, published by Cambridge University Press.
+Join us from 5pm on the evening of 9 October as we work with the International Panel on Social Progress to explore social change and celebrate the launch of their three-volume report, Rethinking Society for the 21st Century.

-The International Panel on Social Progress is an independent association of top research scholars with the goal of improving the core institutions of modern societies.
+The International Panel on Social Progress is an independent association of top research fellows with the goal of improving the core institutions of modern societies.

 Rethinking Society for the 21st Century was published in June 2018.
 To order your copy, click here.

 Professor Grace Davie, Emeritus Professor at the University of Exeter, who in February delivered a lecture to our Emerging International Leaders on ‘How Religious is the World?’ is a key contributor to the report, and a lead author for Chapter 16, ‘Religions and social progress: critical assessments and creative partnerships’.
 Grace will be introducing the report at the event.

 We will also be welcoming Professor Ottmar Edenhofer, a lead author for Chapter 4 on ‘Economic growth, human development and welfare’, Ottmar is the Director and Chief Economist at the Potsdam Institute for Climate Impact Research; he is a leading expert on climate change policy and energy economics.